 - 1/3 cup fresh chopped parsley, divided

-- 1/4 tsp cayenne pepper (adds a kick - if spice sensitive, omit)
+- 1/4 teaspoon cayenne pepper (adds a kick - if spice sensitive, omit)

 - Cooked pasta for serving (if wheat sensitive use gluten free pasta)